conmas/site/_pages/colophon.md

 layout: page
 title: Colophon
 permalink: /colophon
+tags:
+  - Meta
 ---

-# Colophon

 This site is designed, developed, written, and published by [Connor Mason](/about) in the suburbs of Chicago.

-Posts and pages are written in [Markdown](https://daringfireball.net/projects/markdown/) using [iA Writer](https://ia.net/writer).
+Posts and pages are written in [Markdown](https://daringfireball.net/projects/markdown/) using [Obsidian](https://obsidian.md) and [iA Writer](https://ia.net/writer).
 Templates, layouts, and development files are written and managed using [Nova](https://nova.app).

 The site is hosted on GitHub Pages using [Jekyll](https://jekyllrb.com).
 The Jekyll template is adapted and customized from [this one](https://github.com/maximevaillancourt/digital-garden-jekyll-template) by Maxime Vaillancourt, and the general layout and structure of the site was inspired by [Steph Ango](https://stephango.com).